jrmuizel/frame-timing/README.md

 Output options:
     -no_csv                    Do not create any output file.
     -output_file [path]        Write CSV output to specified path.
-Otherwise, the default is PresentMon-PROCESSNAME-TIME.csv.
+See below for defaults.

 Control and filtering options:
     -etl_file [path]           Consume events from an ETL file instead of a running process.